TechSavantis/polisparalela/site/content/thinks/brighton-seo-how-to-be-a-local-seo-jedi.md

 ---
-title: "Local SEO @ Tomango's local SEO conference - BrightonSEO"
+title: "Local SEO @ Polis Paralela's local SEO conference - BrightonSEO"
 author: "tom"
 date: 2016-04-25 14:16:10
-description: A few miles down the road from Tomango HQ last week was one of the most popular and respected natural search conferences in the UK - BrightonSEO.
+description: A few miles down the road from Polis Paralela HQ last week was one of the most popular and respected natural search conferences in the UK - BrightonSEO.
 Tom learned how to do Local SEO like a Jedi...more inside.
 image: images/blog/shutterstock_153195977.jpg
 thinks/categories:
  - digital-marketing